-To find a forecast of inflation based on a longer time horizon, we referred to the 2018 report on the financial status of the Social Security program.
-The projected average increase in the Consumer Price Index (CPI) over the next 75 years under the intermediate cost assumptions used in that report was 2.60%.
-Besides projecting the results under the intermediate cost assumptions using an inflation assumption of 2.60%, alternative projections were also made using a lower and a higher inflation assumption of 2.00% and 3.20%, respectively.
+To find a forecast of inflation based on a longer time horizon, we referred to the Social Security Administration's (SSA) 2021 report on the financial status of the Social Security program.
+The projected average increase in the Consumer Price Index (CPI) over the next 75 years under the intermediate cost assumptions used in that report was 2.40%.
+The SSA report also includes alternative projections using lower and higher inflation assumptions of 1.80% and 3.00%, respectively.

 We also compared the yields on the thirty-year inflation indexed U.S. Treasury bonds to comparable traditional U.S. Treasury bonds.
-5 As of January 2019, the difference in yields is about 1.85%, which provides a measure of market expectations of inflation.
+As of March 2022, the difference in yields is about 2.49% which provides a measure of market expectations of inflation.
+It is worth noting that this market expectation for long term inflation has risen during the recent spike in inflation.

-Based on all of the above information, we recommend that the current 3.00% annual inflation assumption be reduced to 2.75% for the June 30, 2019 actuarial valuation.
+Based on all of the above information, we recommend reducing the annual inflation assumption from 2.75% to 2.50%.

 The setting of the inflation assumption using the information outlined above is a somewhat subjective process, and Segal does not apply a specific weight to each of the metrics in determining our recommended inflation assumption.
-Based on a consideration of all these metrics, since 2018 we have been recommending the same 2.75% inflation assumption in our experience studies for our California based public retirement system clients.
+Based on a consideration of all of the above metrics, beginning in 2021 we are generally recommending the same 2.50% inflation assumption in our experience studies for our California public retirement system clients.